explaingit

 TLDR

-Free online book teaching Go developers how to build complete web applications using Go's standard library, covering HTTP, databases, templates, sessions, and deployment.
+Free online book teaching Go developers how to build complete web applications from scratch, HTTP, databases, templates, sessions, security, and deployment, using Go's standard library.

 Mindmap